Skyrmion Jellyfish in Driven Chiral Magnets: Activating the Translational Mode(s)

 As $\vb{B}_1(t)$ is assumed to be weak, we can expand the magnetisation perturbatively,

 where $\epsilon$ is the same book-keeping parameter we introduced in \cref{eq:bfield} to keep track of the powers of $B_1$.
-For the type of oscillating driving field we have, \cref{eq:bfield}, the linear response $\magvec^{(1)}(\vb{r},t)$ must be purely oscillatory with frequencies $\pm \omega$.
-Thus any translational motion must be $\mathcal{O}(\epsilon^2)$ to lowest order.
-We can write down the ansatz for a magnetic texture which is being translated by a linear velocity $\vb{v}_{\text{trans}}$ proportional to $\epsilon^2$,
+Linear response dictates that $\magvec^{(1)}(\vb{r},t)$ should exactly mimic the frequency dependence of the drive.
+For the type of monochromatic driving field we are using in \cref{eq:bfield}, this implies that $\magvec^{(1)}(\vb{r},t)$ must also be purely oscillatory, with frequency components $\pm \Omega$.
+Thus any net translational motion, which is linear in $t$, can only enter at $\mathcal{O}(\epsilon^2)$ or above.
+A more accurate ansatz describing a magnetic texture which is being translated in time at a constant $\mathcal{O}(\epsilon^2)$ velocity $\vb{v}_{\text{trans}}$ is given by